 Cultivating a Respectful and Inclusive Workplace at NIMH

 In alignment with the NIH-Wide Strategic Plan for Diversity, Equity, Inclusion, and Accessibility (DEIA), NIMH is committed to creating and maintaining a work environment that promotes civility and respectful behavior and does not tolerate harassment or discrimination.
 The contributions of each and every member of the NIMH community are vital to transform the understanding, prevention, and treatment of mental illnesses.
 An environment where all people feel welcome, respected, valued, and heard is essential for individuals to contribute to their fullest potential.
-Over the past few years, NIMH completed an in-depth, third-party assessment of its internal workforce and has been actively engaging with staff, including the NIMH Anti-Racism Task Force, to identify opportunities to improve workplace culture and climate.
-Further NIMH supports efforts, such as the NIH UNITE initiative, to identify and take actions to address structural racism within the NIH and across the biomedical research community.
+Over the past few years, NIMH completed an in-depth, third-party assessment of its internal workforce and has been actively engaging with staff to improve processes, resources, communication, and accountability with the ultimate goal of enhancing workplace culture and climate.
+Further, NIMH is involved in NIH-wide efforts, such as the NIH UNITE initiative, to identify and take actions to address structural racism within the NIH and across the biomedical research community.

 Enhancing Risk Management

 Promoting Workforce Development and Diversity

 To keep pace with advancing science, the NIMH workforce needs resources and training to ensure it has the knowledge, skills, and technologies to support its activities.
 NIMH encourages and supports the development of an inclusive, diverse, and well-trained research workforce.
 In addition, to preserve institutional knowledge, NIMH employs innovative approaches to encourage career development, retain expertise, and reward outstanding performance with an eye toward achieving equity and inclusion.